 When it comes to securing the front door, a well-made conventional front door lock does the job just fine.
 Tried and true, its inner workings have been perfected for nearly two centuries.
-But consider this: Thanks to technology, a “smart lock” can add entirely new dimensions to a lock’s convenience, utility, and security.
+But consider this: Thanks to technology, a “smart door lock” can add entirely new dimensions to a lock’s convenience, utility, and security.

 Why might you want a smart door lock?
-Picture this: Your arms are loaded with groceries and, as you approach the front door, it recognizes your smartphone and automatically unlocks.
+Picture this: Your arms are loaded with groceries and, as you approach the front door, the door lock recognizes your smartphone and automatically unlocks.
 Or maybe you want to grant access to family, friends, guests, Airbnb clients or service providers when you’re not home—so you just text them a code.
 Or maybe you’re away from home and want to keep track of who opens the door, or be alerted when they do.

 A smart door lock accomplishes all of these advanced functions and more thanks to a combination of wireless technologies including Bluetooth and WiFi that give you control over your smart lock from anywhere you can connect to the Internet via the lock’s smartphone app.

 You may not need a smart lock, but it’d sure make your life easier and heighten your sense of control and security over your abode when you’re not home.